ABHModels/blacklamp/README.md

 ## How to Run

-In the standard from, the main.cpp file takes three input arguments:
+In the standard from, the main.cpp file takes two input arguments:

         ./main a defpar